 Wider Countryside Butterfly Survey

-The Wider Countryside Butterfly Survey (WCBS) is the BTO's main scheme for monitoring population changes of the UK's common and widespread butterflies.
+The Wider Countryside Butterfly Survey (WCBS) is BTO’s main scheme for monitoring population changes of the UK’s common and widespread butterflies.

-Small Tortoiseshell by John Harding
+Small Tortoiseshell, by John Harding

-It is important in both assessing the changing status of widespread butterfly species and in providing an indicator of the health of the wider countryside.
-Data from our scheme feeds into the UK Butterfly Monitoring Scheme (UKBMS).
+The WCBS is important in both assessing the changing status of widespread butterfly species and in providing an indicator of the health of the wider countryside.
+Data from our Wider Countryside Butterfly Survey feeds into the UK Butterfly Monitoring Scheme (UKBMS).

 The UK Butterfly Monitoring Scheme is organized and funded by Butterfly Conservation, the Centre for Ecology and Hydrology, British Trust for Ornithology, and the Joint Nature Conservation Committee